 Should it be determined that illegal fees or payments have been charged, either in Israel or in Georgia, either Party to the Agreement may apply Article 13(6) to the Agreement.
 Should it be determined that the auxiliary workers lack the conditions set out in this Protocol, PIBA reserves the right to inform Georgia of its decision to discontinue or suspend the recruitment process.

 Both Cooperating Authorities shall take all of the necessary steps to prevent training institutions, applicants or anyone on their behalf from having direct or indirect communication with the Israeli employers or any representative on their behalf.
-All such contacts must be made through PIBA.
+All such contacts must be made through PIBA and SESA.
 Training institutions or anyone on their behalf shall not charge applicants or employees before or after their arrival in Israel, any sum exceeding the permitted expenses for participation in the training as per Addendum A. If it is found that a training institution is in breach of such conditions, PIBA may consider discontinuing recruitment of applicants who hold certificates from such institution.

-Both Cooperating Authorities shall take all of the necessary steps to prevent direct and indirect contact between auxiliary workers and employers before arrival of the auxiliary workers in Israel, as it is agreed that all such contacts must be made through PIBA.
+Both Cooperating Authorities shall take all of the necessary steps to prevent direct and indirect contact between auxiliary workers and employers before arrival of the auxiliary workers in Israel, as it is agreed that all such contacts must be made through PIBA and SESA.

 Article 16